ELE495-2425Summer/capstoneproject-mut33-grup3/README.md

   - `Resemblyzer + SpeechBrain` – Speaker identification based on combined voice embeddings
   - `Torchaudio` – Preprocessing of audio input for speaker verification

-## Installation
+## Installation,

-Describe the steps required to install and set up the project.
-Include any prerequisites, dependencies, and commands needed to get the project running.
+The following steps describe how to download and set up the project.
+All prerequisites and dependencies are listed below.

 ### Raspberry Pi Setup